PhoenixTales/nyx-core/README.md

 * Alpha Fire Decal Fix: Pierre aka ThielHater

 ### Included Plugins that were not specifically written for Phoenix
-* Climbing Angle Fix by Marek for the GRM
+* Climbing Angle Fix by Degenerated/BlackBat for the GRM
 * ...